FORMAL LANGUAGES AND COMPUTABILITY

 The course studies the basics of formal language theory and computability.
 Formal languages have significant applications in compilers and automated text processing, while computability studies the intrinsic limitations of computers and algorithms.

 The student will learn to master the theoretical concepts underlying the course and to solve exercises which prove their understanding.
-In particular, the student will learn the relationships between different computational models and their expressive power.
+In particular, the student will learn formal language theory, the relationships between different computational models and their expressive power.
 The student will also learn to identify the most appropriate computational model to solve a given problem.

 Specifically, the students will meet the following goals: